- Code HUMN6003

 - analyse and discuss the impact of digital technologies on research in the humanities;

-- examine and evaluate a variety of digital humanities research methods and practices;
+- analyse and critically evaluate a variety of digital humanities research methods and practices;

-- investigate the use of new digital methods in order to address a set of existing humanities research questions and/or public engagement with arts and culture; and
+- investigate and apply the use of new digital methods to address existing humanities research questions and/or public engagement with arts and culture; and

-- effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community; and
+- effectively communicate digital humanities research and project methodologies and results to the wider scholarly and professional community.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.